 8. It’s easy to clean.

-Strollers (and car seats, if we’re being honest) have way too many nooks and crannies.
-There isn’t a vacuum with enough attachments to reach all the (very dirty) places.
-Due to the wagon’s boxy design, there are fewer hidden spaces for goldfish and raisins to hide.
-Some wagons have extra padding to make the utility design more comfortable, but these cushions can be tossed in the wash for easy cleaning.
-You can even hose down rugged models.
+Due to the wagon’s boxy design, there aren’t many hidden spaces for goldfish and raisins to hide.
+Some wagons have extra padding to make the utility design more comfortable, but these cushions can usually be tossed in the wash for easy cleaning.
+You can even hose down the models meant for rugged terrain.
 Yes, you read that right: You can take your hose to the Keenz wagons—no spot cleaning here.

 photo: Radio Flyer